LeeVo2408/README.md/README.md

 ###### 1 .
 [Jenkins](https://www.jenkins.io/)
 - One of the leading CI/CD tool on the market.
 Jenkins is a cross-platform, java-based tool that mainly supports Ci operation.
 In addition, Jenkins can be extended via plugins, which integrate other development lifecycle operations, such as build, document, deploy, and much more.

-- Every source code change is built and tested.
+- Jenkins is one of the most famous CI tools thanks to its real-time testing and reporting on isolated changes in a larger codebase, alongside simple installation and configuration.
+Every source code change is built and tested.
 Therefore, new software is released frequently because developers only need to concentrate on a specific commit rather than the entire source code.

-The benefits of Jenkins are:
+Advantages:
 - High security
 - Easy to set up
 - It can run on all major platforms